 Bizagi lets you identify unused elements in your projects and decide whether you want to remove them to free up space in your project's database.

 Objects which meet the following conditions are eligible to be deleted

 •The object and any of its children must not be referenced by any other object in the project.

 Objects referenced by Xpaths with advanced filters may not be detected by the dependency validator and may appear in the list of eligible objects to be deleted.

 How to delete unused objects

-1. Select the Unused objects cleanup option in the Tools tab, as shown below:
+1. Select the Remove unused objects option in the Tools tab.